Traditional Practices & Face Yoga Emerging as Alternatives to Invasive Beauty Treatments

 As a young brand, how are you navigating the intersection of beauty and holistic health?
 In your experience, how are Indian consumers responding to this new approach to beauty and wellness?

 A couple of years ago, we saw the rise of invasive procedures.
-However, their side-effects are coming to the forefront now.
-For an instance, many customers experiencing skin issues such as pigmentation and hyperpigmentation, chose to go for Botox filler injections.
+However, their side effects are coming to the forefront now.
+For instance, many customers experiencing skin issues such as pigmentation and hyperpigmentation chose to go for Botox filler injections.
 But it results in puffiness on their faces.
 Many people witness severe issues such as paralyzed faces.

 What challenges have you encountered in introducing Face yoga to a broader audience?

-Unfortunately, there are less than 1,000 face yoga teachers globally whereas, there are millions of skincare aestheticians and dermatologists promoting invasive therapy, which has been a challenge to overcome.
+Unfortunately, there are fewer than 1,000 face yoga teachers globally, whereas there are millions of skincare aestheticians and dermatologists promoting invasive therapy, which has been a challenge to overcome.
 Despite criticism, it has proven to be a more effective self-care technique than invasive therapies.
 House of Beauty is working to build a face yoga community globally, teaching people about the benefits of face yoga at various levels, including the right usage of retinol and oxybenzone and their side effects.
 However, educating customers about correct skincare ingredients and the risks associated with using them can be challenging.

 As a pioneer in promoting face yoga and natural beauty, how do you respond to skeptics who might view such practices as trends rather than science?